Calcium Is the Primary Component of Teeth and Bones

-It is well-known that the calcium level may be elevated with certain food groups and dietary supplements.
+It is well-known that certain food groups and dietary supplements may elevate calcium level.
 These enhance the health of both teeth and bone.
 The simplest method of adding additional calcium to the diet is through the consumption of dairy products which are considered calcium-rich, such as milk, cheese, and yogurt.
-A small serving of these three groups alone will provide the recommended daily requirement of calcium.
+A small serving of these three groups alone will provide the recommended daily requirement of this element.
 If the mother does not consume these dairy products, then vitamin supplements should be considered.

 Even though we are discussing calcium and its relationship with the oral cavity, we know that it is necessary for all bones in the body.
-But it is also required to have properly functioning muscles, heart beats, and nerve functions.
+But it is also vital to have properly functioning muscles, heartbeats, and nerve functions.
 So, it is easy to see that calcium is a most necessary element in a normally functioning body.
 Older women must deal with osteoporosis and posture.
-In order to properly utilize the element calcium, vitamins D and K are required but luckily, these vitamins are usually found in most dairy products.
+In order to properly utilize this element, vitamins D and K are required but luckily, these vitamins are usually found in most dairy products.

 One’s body does not produce calcium.
 It must come from foods or dietary supplements.

 Milk is the first food thought about which contains calcium.
-It certainly has a direct affect on the teeth and bones, especially when they are forming.
+It certainly has a direct effect on the teeth and bones, especially when they are forming.
 And the second two are cheese and yogurt, and remember that sugar-free yogurt is now available.
-These three products are the main source of the element calcium, and all carry the necessary vitamins required for absorption.
+These three products are the main source of this element, and all carry the necessary vitamins required for absorption.

 Other sources of calcium are beans, fish (especially sardines, salmon, and trout), broccoli, okra, eggs, spinach, some green vegetables, and oranges.
-When most folks think of oranges, they think of vitamin C, but oranges also contain lots of calcium.
+When most folks think of oranges, they think of vitamin C, but oranges also contain lots of this element.